Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 # 8051 assembly code modules for I2C, Timers and Serial functions

 These assembly code modules for the [8051 series](https://www.nxp.com/docs/en/data-sheet/8XC51_8XC52.pdf) of 8-bit microcontrollers are drawn from several of my commercial designs.
-They demonstrate the way that "bare-metal" assembly code (for speed) can be integrated successfully with 'C' code middleware and application code in a readable fashion.
+They demonstrate the way that "bare-metal" assembly code (for speed) can be integrated successfully with 'C' code in a modular and readable fashion.
 I have removed any commercially-sensitive elements and included a "vanilla" demonstration application that utilises all of the modules so that the combined package can be adopted by others for learning, prototyping or implementation.

 # Quick links